agarcia117/MobileProject/README.md

 ## FAQ

 - **What was the point of this project?**
-    - Our team did this to showcase our knowledge on an Android Kotlin class and the get more familiar with Android Studio, Git, and Github.
+    - Our team did this to test our knowledge on an Android Kotlin class and the get more familiar with Android Studio, Git, and Github.

 - **How long did it take to finish the project?**
-    - If we were to estimate, this project took our team about 200-man-hours.
-This included research, coding, and debugging.
+    - If we were to estimate, this project took our team about 100-man-hours.
+This included research, coding, debugging, and collaborating .
 Since this was a four man group effort, that is about 50-hours per person.

 - **What do I do if the project doesn't run?**
-    - Try and decode the project yourself.
+    - It will most likely be compiler version not on the latest version or missing SDKs.
+Also, try to run the application on Pixel 3 Android 10.0 as that is the emulator we used.
 However, if you are still stuck then send us a message on our socials with the contacts below.

 ---